TechMatt1337/CMSC430Final/README.md

 To catch run-time errors, I use the strategy of throwing error messages within the program and catching them with a global guard.
 When running "eval-top-level", I have modifed the `with-handlers` section of the `racket-compile-eval` function to listen for a variety of error messages such as `exn:fail:contract:arity?` and `exn:fail:contract:divide-by-zero?`.
 When these error messages occur, I parse the error information out of the struct to determine the information from the error.
 For example, while a `exn:fail:contract:arity?` might return something along the lines of [(exn:fail:contract:arity
  "eq?: arity mismatch;\n the expected number of arguments does not match the given number\n  expected: 2\n  given: 4\n  arguments...:\n   1\n   5\n   4\n   0"
  #<continuation-mark-set>)], I parse this error and return with an error message stating: "ERROR: eq?  expected 2  given 4".
 When converting the code to LLVM code, I will add in additional logic during the desugaring phase of compilation which will check for various errors.
 For example, if I see the expression `(eq?
 '1 '2 '3 '4)`, I know that that is a contract violation as `eq?` only takes two arguments.
 Thus, I will replace that expression with `(raise "ERROR: eq?  expected 2  given 4")`.
-While I am aware that this could easily be done by introduceing an if expression within the code itself, that would only add to the complexity of the program and would make debugging more difficult.
-During the compilation process, the code to be desugared will be wrapped with an added gaurd that will look for raised errors and just return the error raised.
+While I am aware that this could easily be done by introducing an if expression within the code itself, that would only add to the complexity of the program and would make debugging more difficult.
+During the compilation process, the code to be desugared will be wrapped with an added guard that will look for raised errors and just return the error raised.

 This method was chosen due to the fact that guard statements can catch various run-time errors.
 For example, if we had the program `(guard (x ('#t '5')) (/ '1 '0))`, `eval-top-level` would return '5, which is expected.
 If we were to halt as soon as this error occurred, our program would just halt with the given error message instead of being captured by the guard.
 Thus, by doing this method of error throwing, both our `eval-top-level` and LLVM code will return '5.